Prithvi Narayan Shah: Kinloch expedition

 After the loss, Jaya Prakash Malla, out of sheer desperation, sent Nepali Vakeels to Mr. Golding, the Commercial Agent of the East India Company at Bettiah, to solicit their help against Prithvi Narayan Shah.
 The purport of the conversation between the Nepali Vakeels and Golding was communicated to Thomas Rumbold, the company's chief at Patna, on 6 April 1767.
 Golding had made a strong case for sending an expedition to the relief of Jaya Prakash Malla.
-According to him, if Malla was successfully relieved, the East India Company would earn his gratitude which would facilitate the opening of communication with China through Nepal and this would be of great consequence to the company.
+According to him, if Malla was successfully relieved, the East India Company would earn his gratitude which would facilitate the opening of communication with Tibet through Nepal and this would be of great consequence to the company.
 Malla was offering to bear all costs of the expedition.

 In the meantime, Prithvi Narayan Shah had already realized the danger of a military alliance between Malla and the East India Company.
 Shah then sent a letter to Rumbold requesting his protection for a visit to Patna.
 Rumbold then communicated Shah's request to the president of the Select Committee.
 The Select Committee under the persuasion of Golding decided to instead send military assistance to Jaya Prakash Malla.

 The Select Committee directed George Kinloch, who had been earlier sending on an expedition against the Raja of Tipperah, to proceed to Patna so that he might be in readiness to lead the expedition against Prithvi Narayan Shah.
 The considerations that weighted with the Selection Committee to decide in favour of sending military assistance to Jaya Prakash Malla can be gathered from their letters.
-The revival of the declining, almost dead, trade relations with Nepal and the opening up of China trade through Nepali territory were two of the prime considerations.
+The revival of the declining, almost dead, trade relations with Nepal and the opening up of Tibet trade through Nepali territory were two of the prime considerations.
 Under instructions from the Select Committee Capt.
 Kinloch proceeded to Patna where he was asked to await further instructions from Mr. Rumbold.
 Pursuant to the committee's decision to render the military assistance, Mr Rumbold and Capt.
 Kinloch was busy gathering all relevant information that was likely to help the expedition to success.
 In the meantime, Prithvi Narayan Shah was peremptorily asked to accept the East India Company mediation to which he sent an evasive reply.